How to train a puppy not to bite

 If you’ve ever watched young puppies playing together, you might have noticed how a puppy will yelp if another puppy’s mouthing turns into biting.
 This startles the puppy doing the biting, causing them to let go, and it’s a strategy that works well for humans too.

-Next time your puppy starts biting you, don’t pull away but instead let your arm or leg go limp and imitate that same yelping sound or make a loud ‘ow’ noise.
+Next time your puppy starts biting you, don’t pull away but instead, let your arm or leg go limp and imitate that same yelping sound or make a loud ‘ow’ noise.
 When your puppy releases you, avoid making eye contact and ignore them for around 20 seconds before you reengage with them.

-You can repeat this process up to three times in a 15 minute period, but if you’re finding you need to use it more than that, send your puppy for a timeout.
+You can repeat this process up to three times in a 15 minute period, but if you need to use it more than that, send your puppy for a timeout.
 They’ll quickly learn that biting you means they don’t get to play and this will help them learn that if they want to have fun, they need to follow your rules.

-2. Redirect their biting
+3. Redirect their biting

 When they have the toy in their mouth you can also try engaging them in a game of tug-of-war, this can help make the redirection seem more fun and appealing and will condition your puppy to favor the toy and not you.
 Just be mindful of your pup’s teeth and jaw, which is still developing, so always make sure you tug gently.

-3. Offer a distraction
+4. Offer a distraction

 While the redirection and distraction methods are similar, redirection is used as a way to work with your puppy when they’re biting you and distraction is a method to use when your puppy is biting clothes or furniture.

-As with redirection, you’ll want to have plenty of puppy toys on hand - especially chew toys which will keep them occupied for long periods of time.
+As with redirection, you’ll want plenty of puppy toys on hand - especially chew toys which will keep them occupied for long periods of time.
 We also recommend learning how to use Kong toys.
 These rubber toys have a hollow interior that can be smeared with peanut butter or another food paste and act as an excellent enrichment activity.

 When you’re just starting out training your puppy not to bite, place toys and enrichment activities next to areas you’ve noticed they make a beeline for.
 Whether it’s the couch, a chair leg, or your bed, popping toys by spots your puppy likes to bite will entice them away from the object you don’t want them to bite and towards the objects you do.

-4. Deter their biting
+5. Deter their biting

 If you’ve tried all of the above methods and nothing seems to be working, it’s time to pull the most serious trick out of your magic bag - deterrence.
 In much the same way as parents will sometimes apply a bitter nail polish to stop their child from biting their nails or sucking their thumb, you can adopt a similar approach with your pup, just without the pedicure!

-There are various sprays on the market these days that come in flavors like Bitter Apple and can be applied to furniture and other objects in the house to prevent your pup from biting.
+There are various sprays on the market these days that come in flavors like bitter apple and can be applied to furniture and other objects in the house to prevent your pup from biting.
 These sprays are non-toxic and completely safe but they have a very unpleasant taste that your baby furkid will hate.

 While you can go right ahead and spray these products onto your furniture, we recommend you first introduce your pup to them so that when they come into contact with the spray, the scent alone will be enough to stop them in their tracks before they even think about biting.